Biology A Level

 In the second year, there are two modules:

-– Module 5: Communication, Homeostasis and Energy.
-This includes excretion, neural and hormonal communication, plant and animal responses, photosynthesis and respiration.
+– Module 5: Communication, homeostasis and energy includes excretion, neural and hormonal communication, plant and animal responses, photosynthesis and respiration.

-– Module 6: Genetics, Evolution and Ecosystems.
-This investigates cellular control, patterns of inheritance, manipulating genomes, cloning and biotechnology, ecosystems, populations and sustainability.
+– Module 6: Genetics, evolution and ecosystems investigates cellular control, patterns of inheritance, manipulating genomes, cloning and biotechnology, ecosystems, populations and sustainability.

 These will also be supported by a number of relevant practical investigations.